 Planning Before The Settlement

-The most popular form of life insurance coverage is a term insurance plan, these plans are bought with a pre-determined expiration date on them.
-Because these policies are only effective for a certain time period, they are going to be much more affordable than a whole life insurance plan, which is a form of permanent insurance.
+In 99% of cases, we recommend a term insurance plan.
+They are bought with a pre-determined expiration date on them.
+Because these policies are only effective for a certain time period, they are going to be cheaper.

 Some of the biggest expenses that you’ll leave to your family are your mortgage, student loans, and car payments.
 Make sure that your life insurance is large enough for the settlement to pay off those bills without giving your loved ones any financial strain.
 There are companies who offer final expense life insurance to cover some of your expenses.

-Call us today for a quote at 1-888-552-6159.
+Call us today for a quote at 1-800-712-8519.